 All students should have a coronavirus (COVID-19) test as close as possible to the date of departure (allowing for time to receive test results) to ensure they are safe to travel.
 Check with your local doctor / General Practitioner or coronavirus (COVID-19) testing centre on the turnaround times for test results.
 For more information, see: Seeking medical assistance, suspected and confirmed cases

 Airport and other health requirements

 If students fail airport health checks, they will likely be prevented from embarking on their onward journey and be required to return home or potentially enter a quarantine facility.
 If this occurs, they must call their ISC immediately.
-See the next FAQ in this section below for further information.
+See below for further information.

 For more information on individual airport health requirements, see:

 Home country re-entry requirements